 While other personal injury claims in New York must be filed within three years following an injury, you must file a claim against a medical professional in no more than two and half years’ time.
 This law is found in New York Civil Practice Law & Rules section 214-a.

-Reach Out to a Bronx & New Rochelle Medical Malpractice Attorney Now
+Reach Out to a Bronx & Westchester Medical Malpractice Attorney Now